openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Awarding Partial Credit in a Numerical Input Problem
 *****************************************************

-You can configure a numerical input problem to have partial credit awarded to learners who submit an answer that is close or related to the correct answer.
+You can configure a numerical input problem to award partial credit to learners who submit an answer that is close or related to the correct answer.
 You must use the `Advanced Editor <Use the Advanced Editor to Edit a Numerical Input Problem>`_ to configure partial credit.